DesktopECHO/ika/lineageos/README.md

 key authorization with `ro.adb.secure=0`, and exposing the host ADB proxy only on `127.0.0.1:6520` for the first instance.

-The resulting `lineageos-arm64/` and/or `lineageos-x86_64/` directories at the ika
+The resulting `lineageos-arm64/` and/or `lineageos-x86_64/` directories at the
-repo root will be picked up by the `ika-lineageos` package in the second phase.
+Ika repository root are picked up by the `ika-lineageos` package in the second phase.

-## How Stuff Works
+## How the Build Works

 The script downloads LineageOS 23.2, installs this overlay and the selected provider manifest, syncs official LineageOS sources, overlays the local